tharidlynn/tharid.com/_posts/wcus-rcus-dynamodb.md

 * Eventual consistency: ( round(20 / 4) ) / 2 = 2.5 RCUs

-_Note: In this post, I'm  talking about reserved requests (provisioning).
-However, recently, there is a new pricing model, "On demand", which literally is not what I mean in this context._
+> Note: In this post, I'm  talking about reserved requests (provisioning).
+However, recently, there is a new pricing model, "On demand", which literally is not what I mean in this context